pediapress/mwlib/README.txt

 - fix bug in serve with forced rendering
 - fix bug in writerbase when no URL is returned
 - return only unqiue image contributors, sorted
+- #expr with whitespace only argument now returns the empty string instead of marking the result as an error.

 2009-2-9 release 0.9.7
 --------------------------------